-“I ought to start exercising.”
+- “I ought to start exercising.”

-“I should do some physical exercise.”
+- “I should do some physical exercise.”

-“I must get to the gym.“
+- “I must get to the gym.“

-This sort of language shows that exercise is often something we don’t really want to do, but it is somehow necessary for us to get something else, it is a means to an end and not very compelling.
+This sort of language shows that exercise is often something we don’t want to do, BUT it is somehow necessary for us to get something else, it is a means to an end and not very compelling.

-“I want to exercise.”
+- “I want to exercise.”

-“I enjoy exercising.”
+- “I enjoy exercising.”

-“I love feeling the sensation of exercise.”
+- “I love feeling the sensation of exercise.”

 DEVELOPING THE RIGHT PERSPECTIVE ON EXERCISE

 Whenever I say these kinds of things, many people look at me as if I am some sort of nutjob.
 It tends to then feed my motivation to exercise further and keep on doing it.

 It is now an intrinsic and automatic part of my life and my day-to-day regimen.

 Just keep on doing it until you like it?!”

-Nope.
 That kind of suggested process is likely to end up as many January gym subscriptions that get used 20 times in January, 10 times in February and then never again.

 LEARNING TO ENJOY EXERCISE

-They think of it as some sort of a chore and think of doing it with some kind of begrudging mindset, like it is a punishment; often perpetuated by those that insist on “no pain, no gain” or other outdated 80s idiocy that only deserve ot be repeated at select nostalgic moments when refusing to throw away your ‘Frankie Says Relax’ t-shirt.
+They think of it as some sort of a chore and think of doing it with some kind of begrudging mindset like it is a punishment; often perpetuated by those that insist on “no pain, no gain” or other outdated 80s idiocy that only deserves to be repeated at select nostalgic moments when refusing to throw away your ‘Frankie Says Relax’ t-shirt.

-If you consider exercise to be something you must/should/ought to be doing because you have to lose weight somehow and you have to sacrifice some comfort and exchange pain, hassle and …
+If you consider exercise to be something you must/should/ought to be doing because you have to lose weight somehow, and you have to sacrifice some comfort and exchange pain, hassle and …

-With this hypnosis session, you get a truly magnificent track, that combines hypnosis, mental imagery, association and a bunch of other stuff (excuse the technical jargon) to show you how to get motivated to exercise and end up wanting to do it, feel good doing it, and enjoy exercising – because it feels good really
+With this hypnosis session, you get a truly magnificent track, that combines hypnosis, mental imagery, association and a bunch of other stuff (excuse the technical jargon) to show you how to get motivated to exercise and end up wanting to do it, feel good doing it, and enjoy exercising – because it feels good really!

 I use this process when I get up each morning to train for the numerous marathons that I run each year – it is tried and tested.

 If you want to exercise, if you want to enjoy exercising and engage in physical activity, then this is for you.
-Go for it!